Welcome to IdPlizz, the system that gives you full and personal control of your Digital ID.

-IdPlizz (hereinafter – the Company) as a software product or as a service business takes all its responsibilities with regard to the management of the stringent requirements of the EU GDPR very seriously.
+IdPlizz (hereinafter – the Company) as a software product or as a service business takes all its responsibilities with regard to the management of the stringent requirements of the EU GDPR and all other countries data protection laws very seriously.

-This document provides you with the policy framework through which effective management of Data Protection processes will be achieved.
+This document provides both users and companies with the policy framework through which effective management of Data Protection processes will be achieved.

 This Policy is addressed to the IdPlizz’s clients as well as to those individuals who will provide their personal data for processing (hereinafter – Data Subjects).

 The Company is a Processor of personal data under Article 28 of the EU GDPR and is engaged by the Company’s client (hereinafter – the Controller) to process his or her personal data for the agreed purpose, established in a separate data protection agreement.
 In certain cases the Company may serve as the Data Controller under Article 24 of the EU GDPR.

 The Company confirms that the personal data are submitted by the Data Subjects directly to the Company’s servers located in the EU or the USA (depending on the Data Subjects region),